zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The WebVM VM blade is displayed, Public IP Address copy button is highlighted.](media/parts-umlimited-web-site.png "Parts Unlimited Web Site")

-    > For testing purposes, you might want to create yourself an account on the Parts Unlimited website and purchase some products.
-Use the coupon code **FREE** to buy everything for free.

 10. Once the script completes, open **AppServiceMigrationAssistant** that is located on the desktop.

     ![AppServiceMigrationAssistant is highlighted on the desktop.](media/appservicemigrationassistant-desktop.png "App Service Migration Assistant")